 Stéphane Aquin, Chief Curator, Hirshhorn Museum and Sculpture Garden

-Stéphane Aquin, curator of contemporary art at the Montreal Museum of Fine Art since 1998, has been named chief curator of the Smithsonian’s Hirshhorn Museum and Sculpture Garden, effective early 2015.
-He will lead a department of five staff curators and one curator-at-large that is responsible for planning exhibitions and installations and overseeing a collection of nearly 12,000 objects.
+Stéphane Aquin has been chief curator of the Smithsonian’s Hirshhorn Museum and Sculpture Garden since February 2015.
+He leads a department of four staff curators and two curators-at-large that is responsible for planning exhibitions and installations and overseeing a collection of nearly 12,000 objects.

-Before his tenure at the MMFA, Aquin worked as an independent art critic from 1992 to 1998, serving notably as chief art critic for the Montreal weekly Voir.
+Before joining the MMFA, Aquin worked as an independent art critic from 1992 to 1998, serving notably as chief art critic for the Montreal weekly, Voir.
 Before that he held various curatorial positions in museums across Canada.
-He has been a part-time faculty member in the Masters of Fine Arts Studio Arts program at Concordia University in Montreal since 1996 and for the past 10 years has acted as advisor to the acquisition committee of the art collection of the Caisse de dépôt et placement du Québec, one of Canada’s largest pension fund managers.
-He has served on numerous juries and panels across Canada and abroad, acting as president of the Sobey Art Award Jury in 2008.
+He has been a part-time faculty member in the Masters of Fine Arts Studio Arts program at Concordia University in Montreal since 1996, and for the past 10 years has acted as advisor to the acquisition committee of the art collection of the Caisse de dépôt et placement du Québec, one of Canada’s largest pension fund managers.
+He has served on numerous juries and panels worldwide, serving as president of the Sobey Art Award Jury in 2008.

-Born in Montreal and raised in the United States and Switzerland, Aquin earned a master’s degree in art history from the Université de Montréal in 1987 and has pursued doctoral studies in sociology at the same university.
+Born in Montreal and raised in the United States and Switzerland, Aquin earned a master’s degree in art history from the Université de Montréal in 1987.